XimeraProject/ximeraLatex/README.md

 * A README.md file giving a brief explanation of what these files are.

 * A LICENSE, you can simply copy the one from ximeraLatex

-* A symbolic-link, or short-cut, called ximera.cls, pointed at the file ximera.cls found in ximeraLatex.
-In Linux and Mac you can produce this via:

-`/ximeraUserActivities/$ ln -s /PATH/TO/ximeraLatex/ximera.cls`

-where "/PATH/TO" is actually the path to ximeraLatex.
-Note, it currently does not seem that a OSX Alias will work, it must be a symbolic link.

 * A directory for each individual activity, named the same as the activity (without the .tex suffix) with a directory structure